TuDo-Makerspace/MIDI-Breakouts/README.md

 The directories for the individual boards contain a "Gerbers" directory, which contains the gerber files for the respective board.
 You can use these to order the boards from your desired PCB manufacturer.

-## Assembly
+## Parts & Assembly

-To make assembly easier, the directories for the individual boards contain a "bom" directory, which contains a `ibom.html` file.
-This file can be opened in a browser and contains a a interactive PCB view that allows you to see which components go where, and what value they have.
+A interactive BOM for both boards can be found [here](https://tu-do-makerspace.github.io/MIDI-Breakouts/)

+The interactive bom contains a PCB view that allows you to see which components go where, and what value they have.
-It is recommended to keep this view open while assembling the board.
+This is particularly useful to have open while assembling the boards.

 ## Pictures